Board and Batten Siding

-I used screws for this project.
-If you plan to use screws, look for an exterior grade screw (stainless or coated) compatible with the wood species you will be using.
+If you use screws as I did, look for an exterior grade screw (stainless or coated) compatible with the wood species you will be using.
 Most deck screws will work well.
-I used DeckMate deck screws (green color) purchased locally from the home depot.
+I used DeckMate deck screws (green color) purchased locally from the Home Depot.

-Screws need to be long enough to pass through the siding and into a suitable (solid wood or plywood) substrate 1/2″ or more.
-If using 1/2″ sheathing, the screws should penetrate 1/4″ or more through the sheathing.
-Fastener lengths need to consider the thickness of the siding boards and any material (rain screen membrane or furring strips) between the siding and the sheathing.
+Screws need to be long enough to pass through the siding and into a suitable (solid wood, plywood or OSB) sheathing substrate of sufficient thickness.
+If using screws, the screws should penetrate 1/4″ or more through the sheathing.
+Fastener lengths can be calculated by adding the thickness of the siding boards and sheathing + 1/4″ plus the thickness of any material (rain screen membrane or furring strips) between the siding and the sheathing.

 - 3/4″ plywood sheathing